Marco Paulo (footballer, born 1973): Coaching career

-Marco Paulo was appointed director of football at former side Belenenses in early April 2010.
-On 17 February 2012, with the side ranking 11th in division two, he replaced José Mota as head coach, eventually leading them to the fifth position.
+Marco Paulo was appointed director of football at his former side Belenenses in early April 2010.
+On 17 February 2012, with the side ranking 11th in division two, he replaced José Mota as head coach, eventually leading them to fifth position.

 With the club again in the top flight, Marco Paulo replaced Mitchell van der Gaag after the latter stepped down early in the season due to health problems.
 He was relieved of his duties in March 2014, due to poor results.